"I've been approached by Astound Agency.

 Are they Legit?"

 An illustration agent will have an updated portfolio of yours at hand and will make sure to present it to as many clients as possible.
 This varies depending the agency your are trying to join but, for instance, my Agents focus on Publishing.
-This means whenever they have meetings with publishers in the USA or overseas they represent me and my work in front of the client and if the client feels my work is a good fit they send over a project proposal hoping I collaborate with them.
+This means whenever they have meetings with publishers in the USA or overseas they represent me and my work in front of the client and, if the client feels my work is a good fit, my agent sends over a project proposal from the publisher hoping I collaborate with them.